haimn-support/job-search-tracker-api/README.md

 ## Testing

-The project includes a comprehensive test suite with unit tests, integration tests, and complete user workflow tests.
+The project includes comprehensive test suites for both backend API and frontend application, ensuring reliability and quality across the entire stack.

-### Running Tests
+### Backend Testing

-**Run all tests:**
+**Run all backend tests:**
 ```bash
 pytest
 ```